Technical Glossary

 PWM

-A method of simulating an analog signal through digital means by varying the wavelength of each pulse to simulate the desired average amplitude.
+A method of simulating an analogue signal through digital means by varying the wavelength of each pulse to simulate the desired average amplitude.

 Q